Find Affordable College Courses

 15 Yearly Graduations

 Molloy College is the 3rd most popular school in the nation for students seeking a bachelor's degree in nuclear medical technology/technologist.
 Each year, around 5,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $32,900 per year, while in-state graduate students, on average, pay $22,590 per year.
-During the 2020-2021 academic year, 15 people received their bachelor's degree in nuclear medical technology/technologist from Molloy.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+The average in-state tuition for full-time undergraduates is $36,280 per year, while in-state graduate students, on average, pay $24,930 per year.
+During the most recent year for which we have data, 15 people received their bachelor's degree in nuclear medical technology/technologist from Molloy.
+Of these students, 75% were women and 25% were members of underrepresented racial-ethnic groups.

 #3